 Environmental Justice Freedom School

-Through learning adventures with community environmental advocacy partners about ecological issues and their impact on communities, the students will develop climate and environmental literacy to identify environmental problems, anthropogenic and biological causes of climate change, impacts, and solutions.
-By creating individual and collective agency, students and teachers identify and develop action-oriented solutions for their school communities.
 Students will become climate change champions for their school community and local environment through EJ teach-ins inspired by their climate action plans.
-EJ Freedom School will consist of Chicago Public School educators leading high school students through a carefully curated series of activities to learn about the health of Chicago’s air and water quality alongside leading environmental advocacy groups.
+EJ Freedom School will consist of Chicago Public School educators leading high school students through a carefully curated series of activities to learn about the health of Chicago’s air and water quality alongside leading environmental protection groups.

 EJ Freedom School Goals: